-Since each dog has its own nutritional needs depending on their health, metabolism, and activity levels, there’s no harm in asking your veterinarian.
+Since each dog has its own nutritional needs depending on its health, metabolism, and activity levels, there’s no harm in asking your veterinarian.

-Black German Shepherds are generally healthy, but having a solid black color doesn’t exempt them from their breed’s common health problems.
+Generally, Black GSDs are healthy dogs, but having a solid black color doesn’t exempt them from their breed’s common health problems.
 This canine is susceptible to the following illnesses: